ryssbowh/pingu-field-module/README.md

 This happens in the `Field` facade, and uses `ArrayCache` so that you can empty all the cache for an object in one go.

 The config `field.useCache` controls whether you use this cache or not. it's off if your APP_DEBUG is set to true.

+## Revisions

+Revisions are activated on the entity.
+They will be saved in database and are handled by the `RevisionRepository` class.
+The config `field.numberRevisionsToKeep` controls how many revisions to keep in database.
+Revisions will be saved for any field defined in the entity field repository and any bundle field if this entity is bundled.

 ## Commands